mmastrac/stylus/docs/src/getting-started/stylus-test.md

 ## Description

 The `stylus test` command allows you to run a specific monitor test immediately and see its output without starting the full server.
-This is useful for:

-- Debugging monitor scripts
-- Testing monitor configurations
-- Verifying monitor behavior
-- Development and troubleshooting

-The command will:
-1. Run the specified monitor's test script
-2. Display the test output (stdout/stderr)
-3. Show the parsed monitor state as JSON
-4. Display the generated CSS for the monitor

 ## Example